orend/register/register.md

 As you can see there is a close resemblance between the test code and the code it is testing.
 I don't see it as a problem.
 A unit test should verify that the object under test sends the correct messages to its collaborators, and in the case of ```AddsUserToList``` we have a controller-like object, and a controller's job is to... coordinate sending messages between collaborators.
 Sandi Metz talks about what you should and what you shuold not test [here](http://www.confreaks.com/videos/2452-railsconf2013-the-magic-tricks-of-testing).
 To use her vocabulary, all we are testing here are outgoing command messages since these are the only messages this object sends.
 For that reason I think this resemblance is acceptable.

-I omit the integration (controller) tests here, but [please don't forget them](http://solnic.eu/2012/02/02/yes-you-should-write-controller-tests.html) in your code.
+I omit the controller and integration tests here, but [please don't forget them](http://solnic.eu/2012/02/02/yes-you-should-write-controller-tests.html) in your code.
 They will be much simpler and there will be fewer of them if you extract service objects.

 Some Numbers
 ----------